 navy yard shooting

-The Florida family of a woman slain during the mass shooting at the Washington Navy Yard is the first to file a lawsuit against the government and defense contractors.
+The Florida family of a woman slain during the mass shooting at the Washington Navy Yard has filed a wrongful death lawsuit in Hillsborough County Court.

 The Washington Nationals honor the Washington Navy Yard shooting victims on opening day.

 District of Columbia police officers who responded to the Washington Navy Yard massacre in September have been honored by the department.